MicrosoftDocs/fabric-docs/docs/governance/use-microsoft-purview-hub.md

 # The Microsoft Purview hub in Microsoft Fabric

-Microsoft Purview hub is a centralized page in Fabric that helps Fabric administrators and data owners manage and govern their Fabric data estate.
-It contains reports that provide insight about sensitive data and item endorsement, and also serves as a gateway to more advanced Purview capabilities such as Information Protection, Data Loss Prevention, and Audit.
+Microsoft Purview hub is a centralized page in Fabric that helps Fabric administrators manage and govern their Fabric data estate.
+It contains reports that provide insights about sensitive data and item endorsement, and also serves as a gateway to more advanced Purview capabilities such as Information Protection, Data Loss Prevention, and Audit.

 :::image type="content" source="./media/use-microsoft-purview-hub/microsoft-purview-hub-general-admin-view.png" alt-text="Screenshot of the Microsoft Purview hub." lightbox="./media/use-microsoft-purview-hub/microsoft-purview-hub-general-admin-view.png":::

 >[!NOTE]
-> Currently, you must have a Power BI administrator role or higher to access the Purview hub.
+> You must have a Power BI administrator role or higher to access the hub.

 For more information about the Fabric/Purview integration, see [Use Microsoft Purview to govern Microsoft Fabric](./microsoft-purview-fabric.md).